isurunvn/isurunvn/readme.md

 ## 👋 Hello, I'm Isuru

 I'm a **Trainee DevOps Engineer** and an **undergraduate at the University of Colombo School of Computing (UCSC)**, passionate about building scalable systems and automating cloud infrastructure.
-My journey blends **software development, cloud technologies and DevOps practices**, as I continuously explore how code, infrastructure and automation come together to create reliable systems.
+My journey blends **software development, cloud technologies and DevOps practices** as I continuously explore how code, infrastructure and automation come together to create reliable systems.

 ---